 How to Survive a Polish Date

-Dating, as most of our readers will have already found out, can be tricky, and even more so if your date is of a different nationality.
-We gathered 12 useful tips in case you have your heart set on a Polish boyfriend or girlfriend.
+Dating, as most of our readers will have already found out, can be tricky – and even more so if your date is of a different nationality.
+We’ve gathered 12 useful tips in case you have your heart set on a Polish boyfriend or girlfriend.

-Poles are prized items on the meet market.
+Poles are highly prized on the ‘meet market’.
 Their old-fashioned charm and Northern European looks make them easily noticeable at any international gathering.
-On the other hand they are difficult to approach ‒ possibly as a result of being in such high demand, or simply because Poles tend to be distant with strangers.
-If you do succeed at setting up a date, these recommendations should at least avoid you the humiliation of being jilted mid-way through the evening.
+On the other hand, they can be difficult to approach ‒ possibly as a result of being in such high demand, or simply because Poles tend to be distant with strangers.
+If you do succeed at setting up a date, these recommendations should at least avoid you the humiliation of being jilted midway through the evening.

 - Give a reasonable hour.
 In Poland, many people rely on public transport, which is much less frequent after midnight.
 If you decide to meet at 9PM, you might end up having a shorter date than you’d like.

 - Make sure you’re on time.
 Unlike more relaxed Southern Europeans, Poles are not fond of vague perceptions of time.
 If you show up more than 15 minutes late, you risk seeing the back of your date, in the worst possible way.
 This is linked to an old academic custom: Polish universities allow students to leave a lecture if the lecturer is more than fifteen minutes late.
 If you really can’t make it on time, write or call.